jessegoodier/NGINX-Ansible-Controller-Workshop/1-Workshop_Prep_Guide.md

   1. ssh into your VM using the username nginx and password Nginx1122!
   2. Set your hostname with:
      1. sudo hostnamectl set-hostname yourname
-  3. Make sure you have the most recent script andRun the script to install our required dependencies for the
+  3. Make sure you have the most recent script and run the script to install our required dependencies for the workshop.
      1. >cd NGINX-Core-AWS-Workshop
      2. >git pull
      3. >./0-install-required-dependencies.sh